mapycz/mapnik/docs/mapping/MapDesign.md

 (To get access to the fundamental Map geometry, one can query a Map Layer's datasource by passing it a mapnik::query, specifying the axis-aligned bounding box, or "Envelope".)

-### Rendering with Mapnik

-As mentioned on SymbologySupport and Michal's blog post, [making sense of Mapnik](http://mike.teczno.com/notes/mapnik.html), order matters when using Mapnik to render maps.
-It uses the [Painter's algorithm](http://en.wikipedia.org/wiki/Painter's_algorithm) to determine Z-ordering, that is, layers are drawn in a specific order, and the "top" layer is drawn last, above all others.